okhlybov/iop/README.md

-# IOP - the data processing pipeline construction framework for Ruby
+# [IOP](https://bitbucket.org/fougas/iop) - the data processing pipeline construction framework for Ruby

 ## Synopsis

-IOP is intended for constructing the data processing pipelines in a manner of UNIX command-line pipes.
+IOP is intended for construction of the data processing pipelines in a manner of UNIX shell pipes.

 Instead of the standard Ruby way of handling such I/O tasks in form of nested blocks the IOP offers a simpler flat chaining scheme.